keesephillips/nlp_module_project/README.md

 ## Developer: Keese Phillips

 ## About:
-The purpose of this project is to accurately classify dog breeds for veterinarians.
-This will help vet clinics to properly stock up on supplies, medicines, and vaccinations before visits and checkups on dog breeds they will see most in a week.
-Some individuals do not know what breed their dog is and will inaccurately provide the vet clinic with the wrong breed.
-This can cause the vet clinic to buy vaccines or medication that is meant for smaller or larger-weight dogs.
-The project's goal is to just have the patients upload a picture of the dog and output the dog breed so that they can accurately provide the vet clinic with the correct breed.
+The purpose of this project is to determine the sentiment for topics throughout the past year and a half.
+The model ingests data via the New York Times API and employs the model to determine the sentiment for the topics within the articles released on a monthly basis.
+The model will display the best and worst sentiment for articles throughout the month and will display the topics associated within the article.
+The model will also display the sentiment score for the article/topics which is calculated as the difference between the positive sentiment score and the negative sentiment score for the associated article/topic.

 ## How to run the project
 ```bash